SharonLutz/SharonLutz.github.io/index.md

 - **Lutz SM**, Hokanson JE, Sharma S, Weiss S, Raby B, Lange C. (2013) On the Integration of Expression Profiles in Genetic Association Studies: A Bayesian Approach to Determine the Path from Gene to Disease. *Open Journal of Genetics*.
 3(3).

 ### snpDRAC
-An R package that examines power to detect a genetic association for dominant, recessive, additive, and co-dominant models.
+An R package that examines emperical power to detect a genetic association for dominant, recessive, additive, and co-dominant models.
 This R package was built as a learning tool for BST 227: Introduction to Statistical Genetics on [GitHub](https://github.com/SharonLutz/snpDRAC).